Roof Ice Dam Removal Near Spooner, Wisconsin

-If you have an ice dam in Spooner, WI or throughout Washburn County, call the Ice Dam Guys® at 1-800-ICE-DAMS (800-423-3267) for emergency scheduling!
-Since 1995, we’ve removed thousands of ice dams to become the top-rated ice dam removal company in the nation!
+If you have an ice dam in Spooner, Shell Lake, Siren, or throughout Washburn County WI, call the Ice Dam Guys® at 1-800-423-3267 (800-423-3267) for emergency scheduling.
+Since 1995, we’ve removed thousands of ice dams to become the top-rated ice dam removal company in the US.
 We are properly licensed, bonded, and insured.

 The towns along Lake Superior and through the Northwoods of Wisconsin are some of the best rural communities the Ice Dam Guys® have had the pleasure of visiting.
 We’ve even come back to enjoy the Spooner Rodeo a few times in July.
 Although we’ve been based in Minneapolis since our inception in 1995, we make the 2-hour drive to Washburn County every winter to help our neighbors to the north.
 In fact, we’re likely already here thanks to the extreme variations in temperatures you experience.
 While you’re a good 70 miles from Lake Superior, the bordering states of Minnesota, Wisconsin, and Michigan tend to feel the wrath of the Great Lakes and their notorious microclimates.
 That also means our states get a lot of ice dams, like the beast you see below: